 In addition to the Partnership Scheme, St Albans School makes other contributions to the community.
 Our Head of Sixth Form works with several State Schools, sharing knowledge and good practice, as well as practical support to students with the UCAS application process, particularly to Russell Group universities, including Oxbridge.

-Our CCF has a Partnership with Marlborough Science Academy, training both Cadets and Officers, with a view to them setting up their own Core in the future.
+Our CCF has a Partnership with Marlborough Science Academy, training both Cadets and Officers, with a view to them setting up their own Contingent in the future.
 As part of our Community Link programme, a number of Lower Sixth students also work in schools for children with special educational needs.

 You can learn more about our Partnerships programme by visiting our page at the Independent School Council's Schools Together website.